 “I’d like to look into it,” Wyatt agreed.
 “I think my guy is clean but I know yours will be.
 I want to make my mom proud.
 I don’t think I’ve done a very good job of that so far.
 Your option, that’s a second option not a third.
 My dad’s suggestion is out for sure.
 I don’t trust him and I know anyone he lines me up with is as dirty as they come.
 He knows how to protect himself, but I’m not sure he cares if I’m vulnerable or covered.
 I’d like to strike out on my own and see how I do.”

 “I know you want to help your dad out,” Paige studied her cousin.
 “But at some point, I think you should make him pay his own way.
-He’s the adult.
+He’s an adult.
 It’s his responsibility to pay his own mortgage.
 And, at some point, you just might want to buy a house of your own.
 Nobody has the funds to buy two houses at the same time.
 Well, nobody I know anyway.”

 “I understand,” Wyatt said softly.
 “But, it’s complicated.”